 Boontling had a taste of national attention when Bobby Glover (known by the Boontling name Chipmunk, which is someone who hoards) appeared on The Tonight Show and Johnny Carson made a joke in Boontling.
 In 1971, Chico State University English professor Charles C. Adams published Boontling: An American Lingo, after gaining the trust of the people of Boonville to complete his research.

 Now, the language is at risk of dying out; these days Boontling is mostly spoken by Boonville residents in codgyhood (old age).
-But there is some hope for the future.
-Local schools have begun teaching the language, and young speakers even have a monthly Boontling study group.
 It is also used by some local businesses on signs and advertising.
 The Anderson Valley Brewing Company, located in Boonville, has a “Boontling word of the week” tradition in its taproom, and Bahl Hornin’ (Good Drinkin’) is written across its beer cans and merchandise.

 Boontling can be fairly simple to pick up, because it operates grammatically the same way English does.
 So if you’re a Brightlighter looking to buckeye in Boont, listen to the kimmies and minks harpin’ tidrick.
 You may get a beemsch from a bearman.